 Nora currently lives in Texas with her husband and their gang of rescue animals — two cats, Mario and Luigi, along with their newest addition, a puppy named Cooper.
 When she’s not debating whether or not to open an Instagram account for her dog, you might find her baking gluten-free recipes or binge watching The Office.

-In one of her previous jobs, she worked as a copy and script writer at L.L.Bean where she wrote and starred in product videos, including an instructional skiing video even though she does not know how to ski.
+A professional writer, editor, storyteller and content strategist with more than 15 years of experience, Brandi Neal is the director of content creation and marketing and the podcast producer for Radical Candor.
+In one of her previous jobs, she worked as a web-development copywriter and a scriptwriter at L.L.Bean where she wrote and starred in product videos, including an instructional skiing video even though she does not know how to ski.

 Meet the Candor Coaches

 Our highly skilled coaches are here to help your team roll out Radical Candor.

 Melissa Andrada is a creative DEI strategic advisor, leadership coach, motivational speaker and workshop facilitator collaborating with organizations to design a more loving and equitable society.
 Her focus within Radical Candor is having heartfelt and uncomfortable conversations on anti-racism and all forms of oppression within the workplace.

 Before moving to the San Francisco Bay Area, Melissa was the COO and chief learning officer of Learnerbly, a VC-backed startup based in London that helps fast-growing tech companies and creative agencies accelerate the growth of their people.
 She co-founded the corporate learning arm of the creative consultancy Wolff Olins where she was a lead strategist working on clients that include BT, Skype and Smithsonian in both their New York City and London offices.
 One of her favorite projects was co-creating the original strategic vision for the MOOC provider FutureLearn as well as their first course, which has reached 85,000+ people.